tacoinfra/teztnets/albinnet2-about.markdown

 #### Alternative: Use docker

-To join Albinnet with docker, open a shell in the container:
+To join Albinnet2 with docker, open a shell in the container:

 ```
 docker run -it --entrypoint=/bin/sh tezos/tezos:master_325368dd_20240718223526